Italy Oral Anti-Diabetic Drug Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Italy Oral Anti-Diabetic Drug Market Analysis by Mordor Intelligence

-The Italy oral anti-diabetic drug market reached USD 730.17 million in 2025 and is forecast to attain USD 862.22 million by 2030, registering a 3.38% CAGR.
+Italy oral anti-diabetic drug market size in 2026 is estimated at USD 753.91 million, growing from 2025 value of USD 730.17 million with 2031 projections showing USD 884.64 million, growing at 3.25% CAGR over 2026-2031.
 Current expansion is modest compared with wider European growth because AIFA still enforces some of the continent’s most restrictive price ceilings [1]Agenzia Italiana del Farmaco, “Rapporto Nazionale OsMed 2024,” aifa.gov.it , reference pricing rules and regional budget caps.
 Adoption of outcome-focused classes—especially SGLT-2 inhibitors and GLP-1 receptor agonists—continues, yet uptake is tempered by periodic supply shortages and by reimbursement negotiations that squeeze manufacturer margins.
 Market penetration of premium agents nevertheless accelerates in specialist diabetes centers as prescribers pivot toward cardio-renal benefits, and digital health tools start to close persistent adherence gaps.
 These factors collectively shape a competitive landscape in which long-established metformin dominance co-exists with rapid gains for newer classes, while looming patent expiries open space for generics to claim share.

 Key Report Takeaways